Mukul-dhiman/got/README.md

 python3 listen.py { chapter_Number } { line_number }
 ```

-example "python3 listen.py 1 1" will read from first line of the first chapter
+example "python3 listen.py 1 1" will read from first line of the first chapter.

+created for fun/vella tha